Link patterns and elliptic Hecke algebra: Abstract

 \section{Abstract}

-We compare the following three families of geometric objects: Schubert varieties in flag manifolds, matrix Schubert varieties, and Borel orbits of 2-nilpotent matrices.
-The first family is governed by permutations, the second by partial permutations, and the last one by {\it link patterns}.
-These geometric objects admit characteristic classes in equivariant elliptic cohomology obtained within the framework created by Borisov and Libgober.
-We construct a Hecke-type algebra for computing elliptic classes and extend its action to include partial permutations and linking patterns.
-A uniform point of view facilitates a better understanding of duality.
+We compare three families of geometric objects: Schubert varieties in flag manifolds, matrix Schubert varieties, and Borel orbits of 2-nilpotent matrices.
+The first family is indexed by permutations, the second by partial permutations, and the third -- the most general -- by link patterns.

+Each of the geometric objects mentioned above carries a characteristic class in equivariant elliptic cohomology, defined in the framework provided by Borisov and Libgober.
+We introduce a Hecke-type algebra that gives inductive formulas for computing the equivariant elliptic classes of link patterns.
+This requires extending the action of the Hecke algebra to menage partial permutations and link patterns.
+In studying the extended action, an important role is played by the associated quadratic forms and by the action of reflections on forms.
+Also, we analyze the specialization of equivariant elliptic classes of link patterns to the corresponding classes of Schubert varieties.